 '''

-Are you sure?(y/n) [n]y
+This will save the configuration to the flash memory.
+Are you sure?(y/n) [n]\mathbf{y} Building configuration....

 '''

-After finishing the configurations, the terminals under CMTS such as CM/HOST/MTA/STB and user-defined device can acquire IP address automatically from DHCPv6 Server by transparent transmission.
+After finishing the configurations, the terminals under CMTS such as HOST/MTA/STB and user-defined device can acquire IP address automatically from DHCPv6 Server by transparent transmission.